Blato122/pong-rl-gym/README.md

 * the program now creates and updates a plot of running average reward over the last 100 episodes
 * in render mode, the program now displays the game using matplotlib imshow function, allowing it to be rendered on WSL2 using XServer on Windows

+# 2. How does it work?

+# 3. Forward pass maths:

+# 4. Backpropagation maths:

 # x.
 Sources:
 1. Andrej Karpathy Pong policy gradient blog post -
 2. Andrej Karpathy Pong policy gradient lecture -